Seventeen Seconds: Musical style

 Retrospectively, Seventeen Seconds has been considered an early example of gothic rock.
 Its "gloomscapes" are considered to be "a sonic touchstone" for the forthcoming movement.
 The track "The Final Sound" is "so positively gothic you could almost be fooled into believing that it was lifted from the soundtrack of some Hammer horror gorefest".
-The album has also been described as new wave and post-punk.
+The album has also been described as new wave.

 Release and reissue

 Seventeen Seconds was released on 18 April 1980.
 It reached No. 20 on the British album charts.
 The record was repackaged in the US in 1981 (on the A&M label) with Faith as Happily Ever After, available as a double LP.
 In 2005, the album was remastered as part of Universal's Deluxe Edition series, featuring bonus live tracks and demos as well as studio material by Cult Hero, a 1970s-style progressive rock band along the lines of Easy Cure that featured Smith's postman Frank Bell as lead singer.
 Seventeen Seconds charted in the United States for the first time in September 2020, when it debuted at No. 186 on the Billboard 200 album chart.